Incorporation Services

 A company incorporated by the directors themselves will require the proposed director/secretary/shareholder to endorse their consent online via BizFile+ within 120 days from the name application approval date.

-We will walk you through the entire process of how to incorporate a Company in Singapore with the help of our incorporation services.
+We are able to walk you through the entire process of how to incorporate a Company in Singapore with the help of our incorporation services.

-Once the registration process is successful, you may now open up a corporate bank account with any of the major Singapore banks (DBS, HSBC, OCBC, etc.)
+Now that you know how to incorporate a company in Singapore, you may then open up a corporate bank account with any of the major Singapore banks (DBS, HSBC, OCBC, etc.)

 As previously stated, most banks require the physical presence of the individual who wishes to open an account.
-If you are unable to do this, you must find a bank that does not have this requirement.
+If you are unable to be present, you must find a bank that does not have this requirement.

-Prior to business operations, various licenses may have to be obtained.
+Before business operations, there are various licenses to be obtained.
 Types of businesses that fall under this requirement include but are not limited to: restaurants, educational institutes, travel agencies, financial services, import/export-related industries, etc.

-If the projected annual revenue of your company exceeds SGD 1 million, you need to register for the Goods and Services Tax (GST), which is known as Value Added Tax (VAT) or Sales Tax in other countries.
-GST-registered companies need to charge this tax (currently 7%) to their clients on the goods and services provided and remit this amount to the tax authorities.
+You must register for the Goods and Services Tax (GST), also known as Value Added Tax (VAT) or Sales Tax in other countries, if your company’s anticipated annual turnover exceeds SGD 1 million.
+GST-registered businesses are required to charge their customers this tax, which is presently 8%, on the goods and services they offer and pay this sum to the tax authorities.